Scalene-Academy/token-vendor-c001/README.md

 - Now is a good time to run `yarn hardhat:test` to run the automated testing function.
 It will test that you hit the core checkpoints.
 You are looking for all green checkmarks and passing tests!
 - As always, we should aim for our tests to cover 100% of our smart contract code.
 Run `yarn hardhat:test:coverage` to see if this is the case!
+  - Don't worry about the `_mint` line in `YourToken`'s `constructor`.
+We trust that OpenZeppelin's implementations work

 ### Extension 1 (Optional): 🌈 The Real Frontend 🌈